hamednikseresht/ftkafinance/README.md

 Requirements are Python interpreter and Mongo DB database.

-After requirements were satisfied, you just need to create an instance and call the data\_load() method.
+After requirements were satisfied, you just need to create an instance and call the load_crypto_data() method.